xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-ADD.ARROW   Adds an arrow to a chart
+ADD.ARROW&nbsp;&nbsp;&nbsp;Adds an arrow to a chart

-LEGEND   Adds a legend to a chart
+LEGEND&nbsp;&nbsp;&nbsp;Adds a legend to a chart

 Return to [top](#A)